Saint Ferdinand Barracks: The second barracks

+The current Saint Ferdinand Barracks

 In the last third of the 19th century, the barracks were in a rather dilapidated state and it was decided to demolish them in order to construct a new building to house a larger garrison.
 In 1889, the town council requested a state subsidy of 200,000 pesetas for the construction of a third barracks, but it was not until the end of the 19th century that the government agreed to the project through the Marquis of Riestra (who advanced 15,000 pesetas).
 The building was designed by the military engineer Bonifacio Menéndez Conde, who kept a similar structure to the previous barracks, although the height was increased and the perimeter was enlarged.

 In September 1903, the construction of the new barracks was announced and the work was auctioned off for 800,000 pesetas thanks to the efforts of the Minister of Finance Augusto González Besada.
 The old barracks were vacated in April 1904.
 On 1 July 1905, the Ministry of War published in the Madrid Gazette the call for a public auction for the demolition, levelling of the land and construction of the new Saint Ferdinand barracks in Pontevedra, which was scheduled for 10 August.
 At the beginning of September 1905, the work was entrusted to the city's contractor, Manuel Vázquez Gil.
 On 14 December of the same year, the military engineers in charge of the work came to the city to draw up the layout of the barracks.

 In February 1906, masonry work began on the new barracks.
 In October 1908, the engineer Bonifacio Menéndez-Conde Riego was commissioned to inspect the construction work, and in November it was supervised on site by Menéndez Conde and his superior Félix Casuso Solano.